-The Consortium brings together public, private, and community stakeholders to share knowledge, build trust, and collaborate on aligned solutions for data center development across the Truckee Meadows and Northern Nevada.
+The Consortium brings together public, private, and community stakeholders to share knowledge, build trust, and advance coordinated, practical policy approaches for large energy-load land uses such as data centers and associated infrastructure across the Truckee Meadows and neighboring jurisdictions, including rural communities, recognizing their scale, complexity, and long-term community impacts.

 Working Groups & Next Steps

-The next phase focuses on forming four volunteer working groups - Engagement, Built Environment, Natural Resources, and Economics - that will meet virtually through the end of 2025.
+The next phase focuses on forming four volunteer working groups - Engagement, Built Environment, Natural Resources, and Economics - that will meet virtually through the the year.
 These cross-sector led groups will help shape recommendations for local and regional stakeholders, including elected officials, agency staff, private-sector partners, and the public.

-If you’d like to get involved or stay informed, please sign up for a working group, register for the first working group meeting focused on Community Engagement scheduled for December 11th at 12 PM (virtual), or reach out via the contact link below.
+If you’d like to get involved or stay informed, please sign up and register for the next virtual working group update on Monday, Jan.
+26th from 12-1PM.

 And if you have feedback at any point in the process, you’re invited to share it anytime using this form.